Physical Therapy Team

-Shannon Adams, BSPT
+Shannon Adams, PT

 Shannon received her BSPT from the University of Tennessee, Memphis in 1994.
 She has worked at Vanderbilt Children's Hospital in both inpatient and outpatient rehabilitation settings.
 Shannon has also worked in several community outpatient clinics and currently provides Early Intervention Physical Therapy home based services for High Hopes.
 Shannon has extensive experience with infants and children with prematurity, Cerebral Palsy, developmental delay and various other pediatric/developmental diagnoses.
 She particularly enjoys working with infants and toddlers.

-Kelly Cox, PT
+Kelly Cox, MSPT

 Kelly received her MSPT from the University of Alabama, Birmingham in 1993.
 She has worked at Vanderbilt Children's Hospital, St. Louis Children's Hospital, Children's Hospital of Alabama as well as private outpatient therapy clinics.
 Kelly has expertise in the areas of serial casting and therapy related to spasticity management, including Botox, Intrathecal Baclofen Pump, Selective Dorsal Rhizotomy, Cerebral Palsy, and equipment.

 Leigha received her DPT from Belmont University in 2015.
 Previously, she received her BS at Purdue University in 2012.
 She has experience in many pediatric settings including outpatient, NICU/PICU, inpatient, and home health.
 Additionally, she has worked in skilled nursing rehabilitation.